10 ethical animal experiences that enjoy wildlife responsibly

 Encountering animals in their natural habitats can be some of the most fulfilling, unforgettable travel experiences out there.
 But we’ve all seen and heard about the darker side of wildlife tourism.
 Cramped zoos, barbaric circuses, stoned tigers staring blankly for photo ops.
 So how do you make sure your wildlife encounter is an ethical one?

 Don’t fret.
 Here are 10, vetted, not-for-profit sanctuaries and projects around the world (including our MAKE TRAVEL MATTER® experiences) that give you the wildlife wow-factor, without the uncertainty or guilt that often comes with it.
 You’re welcome.

 1. The Giraffe Center, Kenya

 The Giraffe Center in Nairobi is a not-for-profit conservation and education program to protect the endangered Rothschild Giraffe species.
-Visitors can hand-feed the long-necked beauties from a raised platform, and even get a kiss from one, truly a once in a lifetime experience.
+Visitors can hand-feed the long-necked beauties from a raised platform, for an ethical (and unforgettable) once-in-a-lifetime experience.
 Giraffe Manor is an exclusive hotel associated with the centre, where guests can dine and lounge in their rooms… while giraffes might poke their heads through the many windows of the hotel to say hello.

 2. Sheldrick Wildlife Trust Elephant Orphanage, Nairobi